Ologisms: Ologs as labelled deductive systems with imposed equational constraints

 In section~\ref{ologs} we introduced and discussed ologs in a rather informal way.
-On the contrary, the aim of this section is to describe ologs as linear sketches, which are rigorously defined mathematical structures.
+On the contrary, the aim of this section is to describe ologs first as linear sketches and then, to complete the description, as labelled deductive systems with imposed equational constraints, both of which are rigorously defined mathematical structures.
 For selfcontainment, we recall all the fundamental notions that will be needed, mainly concerning graphs, categories, diagrams and commutative diagrams in categories, although not extensively but as much as will be useful for the sequel of the paper.
-The reader who is interested in deepening her knowledge about the notions that will be introduced in this section is referred to~\cite{MR2981171}, for instance.
+The reader who is interested in deepening her knowledge about the notions that will be introduced in this section is referred to~\cite{MR2981171} and~\cite{MR939612}, for instance.